PENDYPEARLBLESS/shanep.github.io/docs/cs208/index.md

 We will be using zyBooks as our textbook.
 You should be prompted to sign up for the book when you complete the first assignment that is linked in Canvas.
-Do not go to the zyBooks website and create a new account you **must** sign up through Canvas so that your progress is properly recorded.
+Do not go to the zyBooks website and create a new account.
+You **must** sign up through Canvas so that your progress is properly recorded.